-Replace it with a battery powered alarm clock.
-Make sure your bedroom is also dark enough – it’s never a bad idea to to invest in blackout curtains.
+Replace it with a battery-powered alarm clock.
+Make sure your bedroom is also dark enough – it’s never a bad idea to invest in blackout curtains.

 You’ve probably heard that singers, actors and public speakers need to keep their voice hydrated, but what does that actually mean?

 Just bringing a bottle of water on set or to a session is not going to cut it.